quicwg/base-drafts/draft-ietf-quic-tls.md

 When AEAD_CHACHA20_POLY1305 is in use, packet number protection uses the raw ChaCha20 function as defined in Section 2.4 of {{!CHACHA}}.
-This uses a 256-bit key and 16 octets sampled from the packet protection output.
+This uses a 256-bit key and 16 bytes sampled from the packet protection output.

-The first 4 octets of the sampled ciphertext are interpreted as a 32-bit number in little-endian order and are used as the block count.
-The remaining 12 octets are interpreted as three concatenated 32-bit numbers in little-endian order and used as the nonce.
+The first 4 bytes of the sampled ciphertext are interpreted as a 32-bit number in little-endian order and are used as the block count.
+The remaining 12 bytes are interpreted as three concatenated 32-bit numbers in little-endian order and used as the nonce.